THE M. ALISON FRANTZ FELLOWSHIP IN POST-CLASSICAL STUDIES AT THE GENNADIUS LIBRARY

 The M. Alison Frantz Fellowship, formerly known as the Gennadeion Fellow in Post-Classical Studies, was named in honor of photographer and archaeologist, M. Alison Frantz (1903 – 1995) whose photographs of antiquities are widely used in books on Greek culture.

 Fields of study: Late Antiquity, Byzantine Studies, post-Byzantine Studies, or Modern Greek Studies.

 Eligibility: Ph.D. candidates and recent Ph.D.s (up to five years) from a U.S. or Canadian institution.
 Successful candidates should demonstrate their need to work in the Gennadius Library.

 Terms: A stipend of $11,500 plus room, board, and waiver of School fees.
 Fellows are expected to be in residence at the School for the full academic year from early September to June 1.
 A final report is due at the end of the award period, and the ASCSA expects that copies of all publications that result from research conducted as a Fellow of the ASCSA be contributed to the Gennadius Library.

 Please note that for the 2018-2019 academic year, the Blegen and the Gennadius libraries may be closed for up to six months between January and June for reorganization; members of the School will continue to have access to other facilities of the School and other libraries in Athens.

-Application: Submit application form for Associate Membership with fellowship, curriculum vitae, description of the proposed project (3 – 5 pages in length), and three letters of reference online on the ASCSA web site at:
+Application: Submit an online application form for the “M. Alison Frantz Fellowship in Post-Classical studies at the Gennadius Library.”
+An application consists of a curriculum vitae, description of the proposed project (up to 750 words), transcripts [Student applicants must submit transcripts.
+Scans of official transcripts are acceptable.] and three letters of reference to be submitted online on the ASCSA web site at:

 The award will be announced by March 15.